vmware/vic-product/docs/user_doc/vic_vsphere_admin/vch_installer_examples.md

 --name vch1
 </pre>

-For more information about setting static IP addresses, see the [Options for Specifying a Static IP Address for the VCH Endpoint VM](vch_installer_options.md#static-ip) in VCH Deployment Options.
+For more information about setting static IP addresses, see the [Specify a Static IP Address for the VCH Endpoint VM](vch_installer_options.md#static-ip) in VCH Deployment Options.

 ### Configure a Non-DHCP Network for Container VMs <a id="ip-range"></a>